Saggarwal9/Illumio_TakeHome/README.md

 ### Concurrency
+(To the current datastructure, not the above mentioned Trie implementation).
 * To make insertions faster, I could have used one thread per Hashtable (4 Hashtables).
 In worst case, it doesn't change the run-time.
 In best case, it would cut the insertion run-time by 4.